EstimatedEst. Read Time: 13 minutes

 MAKING THE INCLINE BENCH MORE EFFECTIVE

 2. Mistake #1: Using the wrong bench angle exacerbates this problem.
-Research shows that performing an incline bench press with a 30 degree bench angle is the best for the upper chest.
+Research shows that performing an incline chest press with a 30 degree bench angle is the best for the upper chest.

 3. Mistake #2: Not engaging the shoulder blades in your incline presses also makes shoulders round forward which allows the front delt to be dominant.
 Making an intentional down and back movement of the shoulder blades helps the upper chest to be in a better position to contract.